JLi-github/TCGA-Survival-Analysis/README.md

-This repository is for the TCGA data analysis of RNA-seq, WES, Surivial in Colorectal cancer
+This repository is for the TCGA data analysis of RNA-seq, WES, Surivial in Colorectal cancer.
+Data from TCGA database